qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

     input.setRequired(true);
     form.add(input, "Username");

-    // Add the form to the content of the page, using the SinglePlaceholder to render
+    // Add the form to the content of the page, using the Single to render
     // the form.
-    this.getContent().add(new qx.ui.mobile.form.renderer.SinglePlaceholder(form));
+    this.getContent().add(new qx.ui.mobile.form.renderer.Single(form));

 First we add an instance of ``qx.ui.mobile.form.Title`` to the content of the page.
 To an instance of ``qx.ui.mobile.form.Form``, a